GDPR Compliance: Technical Requirements for Linux Systems

 For Linux systems, it is also a good idea to lock out people after a few failed attempts.
 This limits the risk of brute-force attacks.
 These type of attacks try continuously to log in.
 Another benefit is a lower number of events to deal with.
 Finally, it could be a good reason to watch for other types of attacks.

 Don’t use functional accounts for system administration.
 Instead, give each administrator their own account.
 This helps with accounting and keeps everyone accessing the system a little bit more honest.
 People tend to be more careful when making changes under their own name.

 Secure protocols only

-In this day and age, the usage of telnet and other plain-text protocols should be avoided.
-Use safer alternatives, like SSH.
-Where possible, add encryption to each service that is available.
+The usage of telnet and other plain-text protocols should be avoided.
+Use safer alternatives like SSH.
+Add encryption to those services that support it.
 One of them includes the protocol SMTP, which is used for sending emails.
 Even if not all mail servers may use encryption at this moment, the big hosters already turned it on.
 It helps against snooping and possibly also leaking sensitive information.

 Do you have other tips or questions related to GDPR and technical requirements on Linux systems?
 Use the comments below.